-CA 2020: Youth Perspective and the Future of California is a new, statewide initiative that focuses on the lives and experiences of young Californians.
+CA 2020: Youth Perspective and the Future of California is a statewide initiative that focuses on the lives and experiences of young Californians.

 CA 2020 encourages critical thinking, civic engagement, and active contributions of our young people to our democracy and the future of California.
-CA 2020 is designed to reach and engage young people across California.

 Four Interconnected Components of CA 2020